jonasdd/BeardyBeer-MashStepsTracking/readme.md

 1. [ChromeSerial API](http://developer.chrome.com/apps/serial)
 2. ArduinoSerial: Source an API doc will come soon.
-Actualy the project is using only one arduino analog port but you can go well further.
+Actually the project is using only one arduino analog port but you can go well further.
 3. [Project uses Arduino basics] (https://www.arduino.cc/en/Reference/HomePage)